moba15/ioBroker.hiob/docs/en/notifications.md

         "descreption": "The body of your notification",
         "exclusiveMinimum": 0
       },
+      "locked": {
+      	"type": "boolean",
+        "descreption": "Wether it should be dissmisable ", },
       "colorARGB": {
       	"type": "string",
         "descreption": "ARGB Color Hex code ",
         "exclusiveMinimum": 0
+      },
+      "id": {
+      	"type": "number",
+        "descreption": "Notification ID.
+If you do not want to send a new notification, give it the same ID and the old one will be overwritten",

       }

     }